steqeq/0000/docs/how-to/tuning-guides/mi300x/workload.rst

 Distributing workgroups with data sharing on the same XCD can enhance performance (reduce latency) and improve benchmarking stability.

+CK provides a rich set of template parameters for generating flexible accelerated computing kernels for difference application scenarios.

+See :doc:`/how-to/llm-fine-tuning-optimization/optimizing-with-composable-kernel`
+for an overview of Composable Kernel GEMM kernels, information on tunable parameters, and examples.

+.. _mi300x-miopen:

 MIOpen
 ------